pranav93y/mininet-topology-simulation/README.md

 # Topology-mini
 Final Project for CMPE 252 building Clos tree, Jellyfish, and S2 networking topologies.

-CMPE 252 Final Project
+CMPE 252A Final Project
 Implementing a FatTree topology and corresponding routing protocols:

 By Justin Lee & Pranav Yerabati

 # Instructions to Run

 Our project requires two separate shell console windows to run; one for the controller and one for the network topology (mininet).
-We had issues with the switches connecting with the controller through the same script (as it was in the original mn_ft.py script given), therefore we decided to split and create out own bash scripts to run.
 Our project requires 4 bash scripts to run; 2 for the controller and 2 for the network topology.
+These bash scripts are located in the scripts directory:

 Controller Bash Scripts:
 controller_dij.sh